toppers/hakoniwa-px4sim/README.md

 cd hakoniwa-px4sim/hakoniwa
 ```

-If you are using Windows, enter the Docker container with the following command:
+If you are using WSL, enter the Docker container with the following command:

 ```
-bash docker/run.bash
+bash docker/run.bash <path/to/hakoniwa-unity-drone-model>
 ```

 Execute the script to launch Hakoniwa: